mayjackass/AI_Maya_ScriptEditor/README.md

 A next-generation AI-powered Maya script editor with **Morpheus AI** integration, VSCode-style features, and **THE MOST COMPREHENSIVE Maya command validation** of any IDE!
 Experience coding like using GitHub Copilot, but built specifically for Maya Python and MEL with **intelligent error detection** for all 320+ Maya commands.

-## 🆕 NEW in v3.2: Maya Dockable Integration + Drag & Drop Installers!
+## NEW in v3.2: Maya Dockable Integration + Drag & Drop Installers!

-### 🎯 Drag & Drop Installation
+### Drag & Drop Installation
 **No more manual setup!
 Just drag and drop into Maya:**
 - `neo_installer.py` - Full installation with all features
 - `neo_quick_installer.py` - Lightweight instant setup

-### 🔥 Perfect Maya Workflow
+### Perfect Maya Workflow
 **Editor on top, viewport below!**

-- **🔥 Maya Workspace Control**: Docks like built-in Maya panels (Script Editor, Outliner, etc.)
+- **Maya Workspace Control**: Docks like built-in Maya panels (Script Editor, Outliner, etc.)
-- **🎨 NEO Shelf Tab**: Dedicated shelf with NEO logo buttons for one-click access
+- **NEO Shelf Tab**: Dedicated shelf with NEO logo buttons for one-click access
-- **📌 Native Integration**: Tabs with other panels, remembers position, saves in workspace layouts
+- **Native Integration**: Tabs with other panels, remembers position, saves in workspace layouts
-- **⚡ Perfect Workflow**: Dock at top for editor-above, viewport-below setup
+- **Perfect Workflow**: Dock at top for editor-above, viewport-below setup

 ---